-Knowing how to use the color wheel can make a HUGE difference in how you wear your clothes.
-With just a little creativity, you can make a little do a lot yet still look like you have ton of clothes.
+Knowing how to use the color wheel can make a HUGE difference in how you wear clothes.
+Because with just a little creativity, you can make a little do a lot and save yourself a ton of money.
 So grab a pen and take some notes.
-You’re not going to want to miss anything.
+You don’t want to miss anything.

 The color wheel was developed by Sir Isaac Newton in 1666, and has been used in the decorative arts ever since.
 From painting and landscaping to fashion and home décor, you can use the color wheel to determine which colors “go together” in any of your projects.
-With just a little imagination, you can find all sorts of fun ways to breathe new life into your old favorites with color.
+It’s a fun, easy way to breathe new life into your old favorites.

 How can you do that?